1.5 Why isn’t the internet encrypted?

 Applications running over the internet selectively use cryptography for key tasks (such as processing payments for online shopping) and users may choose to use cryptography for additional purposes (such as securing email).

-Some websites you visit are encrypted.
+The data sent by many websites you visit is encrypted in transit.
 This is sometimes shown by a padlock symbol in the address bar of the web browser.
 You’ll learn more about this later in the course.

 Review the list of digital information and online services you compiled in Week 1 of the course.
 Based on the threats you associated with each item in your list, think about some examples of how you could use cryptography to improve your security.